bruceraup/glims_aster_gains/README.md

 # GLIMS ASTER Gains

-This program calculates gain settings for the ASTER instrument that are optimized for snowy regions.
-To compile:
+The main program in this repository, `glims_aster_gains.c`, calculates gain settings for the ASTER instrument that are optimized for snowy regions.
+To
+compile:

   gcc -o testgain testgain.c gainutils.c -lm